pookzzz2231/pkuttiya_site/projects/photogram.md

 User can update avatar and include information such as name, website, bio and email address.

-> All uploaded photos are stored remotely with Amazon S3 services.
+> All uploaded photos are stored remotely with Amazon S3 services, using `Carrierwave`.

 !profile edit photo